The NAU PHT Lab is recruiting new members! If you are interested in joining us, please reach out.

 Cathy Ly is an Undergraduate Student in the School of Informatics, Computing, and Cyber Systems at Northern Arizona University, where she works as an intern under the direction of Jared Duval.
 Cathy is actively involved with PHT Lab where she contributes to projects involving technology, education, and healthcare.

-She is currently attending Northern Arizona University for a Bachelors in Computer Science to fuel her passion for using technology to improve healthcare and education.
+She has previously attended Northern Arizona University for a Bachelors in Computer Science to fuel her passion for using technology to improve healthcare and education.
 Cathy's commitment to hands-on learning and collaboration has driven her to be apart of various research projects and is currently on a multidisciplinary team of mechanical and electrical engineers to develop medical technology solutions.

 Email: cl2493@nau.edu